Nurturing New Provider Relationships: Beyond the 1st 90 Days

 Tie Outreach to Personal & Professional Milestones

-It helps if you tie some of these contacts to key recognition opportunities, including Doctors’ Day, the provider’s birthday and the anniversary of his or her practice launch.
-You can also make a point to acknowledge other important professional or life moments, including completing boards, securing board certification, getting approved by a new payor, performing the Xth case, hitting X unique patients, the opening of a new satellite location, etc.
+It helps if you tie some of these contacts to key recognition opportunities, including Doctors’ Day, the provider’s birthday, and the anniversary of their practice launch.
+You can also make it a point to acknowledge other important professional or life moments, including completing boards, securing board certification, getting approved by a new payor, performing the Xth case, hitting X unique patients, opening a new satellite location, etc.

-For me, the 100-day, 200-day and 300-day marks serve as important guideposts for formally assessing and addressing any potential provider retention risks.
+The 100-day, 200-day, and 300-day marks serve as important guideposts for formally assessing and addressing any potential provider retention risks.

-Together, we review a list of top supporters and any feedback collected.
-We also compare notes on any top targets that have not yet referred, including available data that clarifies potential network connections.
-As a result, we walk away with a game plan for advancing those provider relationships in the quarters ahead.
+Then you will review a list of top supporters and any feedback collected.
+Compare notes on any top targets that have not yet been referred to, including available data that clarifies potential network connections.
+As a result, you’ll walk away with a game plan for advancing those provider relationships in the quarters ahead.

 I also make time to ask the provider for feedback: